PhoengZ/PhoengZ/README.md

 ## Hello, I'm Phao 👋
 I'm passionate to learn create something new for the world.
-But I'm stil new for the world of developer, but i'm not giving up.
+I'm stil new for the world of developer, but i'm not giving up.
 One day i will create something that shock the world ⚡⚡⚡

 ### 📚 I'm currently study on Computer engineering at Chulalongkorn university
 ### 🌱 I’m currently learning React, Node.js, express.js